 Released SD type quick alcohol measurement systems and EMS viscometers.

-In 2012, KEM released a quick alcohol measurement system (SD-700), developed in cooperation with a sake manufacturer.
+In 2012, KEM released quick alcohol measurement system with steam distillation (SD-700), developed in cooperation with sake manufacturers.
 This instrument measures the concentration of alcohol in alcoholic beverages by utilizing density/specific gravity meter technology.
 Having passed the stringent evaluations of the Japanese National Tax Agency, this measurement method was recognized as “a rational and accurate alternative to the analysis method prescribed by the National Tax Agency.”
 It was well received primarily by the Japanese sake industry for its significant contributions to labor and time savings.

-In 2013, a viscometer (EMS-1000) developed in cooperation with The University of Tokyo provided non-contact measurement, the first such functionality in the world.
+In 2013, electro magnetically spinning viscometer (EMS-1000) developed in cooperation with The University of Tokyo provided non-contact measurement, the first such functionality in the world.
 This cleared the way for measurements of samples that were difficult or complicated to measure using conventional methods.

-EMS viscometers received the SRJ Technical Development Award.
+EMS viscometer received the SRJ Technical Development Award.

 Karl Fischer moisture measuring instruments were recognized as a heritage of analytical and scientific instruments.

-Released the EMS-1000 EMS viscometer, created through cooperative development with the Institute of Industrial Science, The University of Tokyo.
+Released EMS viscometer (EMS-1000), created through cooperative development with the Institute of Industrial Science, The University of Tokyo.

 Stage 5: New Product Development and Overseas Strategies